 The Jones County Center is housed in a modern facility that was completed in 2009.
 The Jones County Campus of Lenoir Community College currently has 18,890 square feet, consisting of three workshops for gunsmithing and construction trades, two state of the art computer labs, two nurse aid labs, five classrooms, and nine offices.
 The newest building, the Technical Trades Center, opened in 2013.
 The campus is also the host site for the Jones County Career Center.
 The Jones County Career Center provides career planning and job placement services to job seekers and provides employers with a variety of employment and training services.
 A variety of curriculum and continuing education courses are offered at the Center while other courses are offered throughout Jones County.
 Adult Basic Education (ABE), Adult High School (AHS), and High School Equivalency (HSE) preparation classes are offered each semester.
 The Center is an approved HSE testing site.
-The Jones County Center is owned by the Lenoir Community College Board of Trustees and the operating costs, other than instructional and partial administrative, are furnished by the Jones County Board of Commissioners.

-La Grange Center 112 East Railroad Street La Grange, NC 28551
+La Grange Center 112 East Railroad Street La Grange, NC 28551 Telephone: 252-806-0522

-Telephone: 252-806-0522

 The La Grange Center opened for students in 2011.
 The Center, located in downtown La Grange, is housed in a newly-remodeled building that is owned by the Town of La Grange and leased to Lenoir Community College.
 Included in the facility are administrative offices, two computer labs, two classrooms, a nurse aide lab, and a general purpose meeting room.
 A variety of continuing education courses are offered at the Center.
-The La Grange Center is staffed with a director, instructional assistant, part-time night supervisors, and adjunct instructors.

 Lenoir Community College Center for Aviation Education 2772 Rouse Road Ext.
-Kinston, NC 28504 Telephone: 252-522-1735
+Kinston, NC 28504

+Telephone: 252-522-1735

-Lenoir Community College Center for Aviation Education, located at the Kinston Regional Jetport, is the site for the Aviation Management and Career Pilot Technology curriculum program, which offers a degree, diplomas, and certificates.
+Lenoir Community College Center for Aviation Education, located at the Kinston Regional Jetport, is the site for the Aviation Management and Career Pilot Technology curriculum program, which offers degree, diplomas, and certificates.
 Flight training at LCC is provided by its contract flight training provider.
 The facility is home to the only Federal Aviation Administration (FAA) approved full motion flight simulator at a community college in eastern North Carolina.